P.A.O.K. Sports Arena: Directions to the stadium

 The arena is located in southeast Thessaloniki, Greece, in the Pylaia borough, 7 km from the city centre, and around 1 km from Thessaloniki's International Airport.
 The arena lies 300 meters off the junction, on a small hill.
 OASTH's bus lines #2 (starts from KTEL) and #3 (starts from Thessaloniki railway station) provide public transport to the arena.
 In the longer term, the stadium will also serve the Thessaloniki Metro with the Anotera Scholi Polemou metro station, which is planned to be near the arena.

 Construction of PAOK Sports Arena

 P.A.O.K.
 B.C. had to wait 10 years from the laying of the arena's foundations (on March 18, 1990), and 12 years from the time Ioannis Dedeoglou donated the land (June 17, 1988), until the sports arena was complete.

 Ioannis and his brother, Thanasis Dedeoglou, first began to think about a new major European sports arena in Thessaloniki in 1991, by donating land to PAOK.
 A proposal to host the 2000 FIBA EuroLeague Final Four in the new arena, increased the motivation to complete the stadium.
 FIBA Europe accepted the offer, and the construction was finished in time.
 The stadium also hosted, earlier that year, the 2000 Greek Cup Final Four, as its first major event.

+Renovations

+2016 renovation

+The arena was renovated in 2016, with its interior being repainted in the club's black-and-white colours.

+2025 renovation

+In 2025, during the presidency of Thanasis Hatzopoulos, P.A.O.K.
+B.C. launched a major refurbishment of the arena ahead of the 2025–26 season.
+The project included the removal of the former box seating around the court and the installation of 184 new court-side seats, as well as upgrades to the existing court seats behind one of the baskets.

+The arena's audiovisual infrastructure was also modernised.
+Two new electronic scoreboards were installed, together with a permanent four-sided video cube suspended above the playing court.
+The lighting system was replaced by LED lighting, allowing improved television and photographic conditions as well as the use of lighting effects during games.

+Hatzopoulos had announced the project in May 2025, describing the replacement of the scoreboards, the installation of a permanent video cube, the expansion of court-side seating and the introduction of LED lighting as major elements of the planned modernisation.

+As part of the same renovation programme, the interior appearance of the main arena was extensively altered.
+The roof structure was progressively painted black during the summer, while further black-and-white painting works were carried out throughout the arena.
+By October 2025, the installation of the new scoreboards and video cube had been completed, together with the new court seats, LED lighting and the black-and-white redesign of the interior.